Menu

 Established in 2015, the Pediatric Hospital Medicine (PHM) fellowship program at SUNY Downstate Health Sciences University/NYC Health and Hospitals Kings County has always aimed to train well-rounded pediatric hospitalists who will excel as clinicians, teachers and researchers, committed to the provisioning of high quality, evidence-based care.

-The PHM fellowship program has been ACGME accredited since July 2020.
-We currently accept one fellow per year and welcome all those who are looking to join a group of dedicated professionals caring for children in an ever-changing and always exciting multi-cultural Brooklyn!
+The PHM fellowship program was ACGME initially accredited in July 2020 and currently has Continued Accreditation.
+We accept one fellow per year and welcome all those who are looking to join a group of dedicated professionals caring for children in an ever-changing and always exciting multi-cultural Brooklyn!

 The two-year curriculum closely follows the framework developed by the national group of program directors and reflects the current training requirements for PHM fellowship programs.